osamaedev/MobiOptionsExample/README.md

 # MobiOptionsExample

-This repository is a basic implementation of the MobiOptionsAds library.
+This repository is a basic implementation of the MobiOptionsAds library.<br>
 Link to the repository : https://github.com/osamaedev/MobiOptionsAds